sekerniv/text_compression_assignment/README.md

    Finally, students will see how a small change in the code structure allows switching between different compression strategies, demonstrating an important Object-Oriented Programming (OOP) concept.

 ---
+Detailed instructions with tasks breakdown are in a [Google Doc (in Hebrew)](https://docs.google.com/document/d/1ues-z8UWBMy9HgqAkIzhAwrHK5nUzE7NRRDprtilMVE).

 ### **Testing & Grading**
 - The project comes with **predefined test files** to verify that the compression and decompression work correctly.